kr-colab/disperseNN2/docs/source/vignette.rst

 ==========================

-This vignette shows a typical ``disperseNN2`` workflow.
-While the :doc:`usage` section was more brief, here we go into more detail for each step of the workflow:
+This vignette shows a complete (but small) ``disperseNN2`` application pipeline.
+For more details about individual command line flags, see :doc:`usage`.

 :ref:`vignette_simulation`